-- Positioning the cursor over the power cord icon \ or battery icon \ or the taskbar.
+- Positioning the cursor over the power cord icon 🖢 or battery icon 🛢 in the taskbar.
 A battery status window opens.
-Move the cursor away from the icon to close the window. - Pressing FN+STATUS to view the Status display, which opens in the upper left corner of the screen.
-The Status display shows the current power source, the battery charge, and the power management mode. - Looking at the battery charge indicator: - A green light indicates the battery is fully charged. - An orange light indicates the battery is being charged. - A red light indicates the battery is low. - A red, blinking light indicates the battery is critically low. - An orange, blinking light indicates the battery is malfunctioning. - Waiting for a Low Battery warning message to appear.
+Move the cursor away from the icon to close the window. - Clicking the power cord icon in the taskbar.
+The Power Meter window shows how much battery charge is remaining. - Looking at the battery charge indicator $\stackrel{+}{\longrightarrow}$: - A green light indicates the battery is fully charged - An amber light indicates the battery is being charged - Waiting for a Low Battery warning message to appear.

 If your battery charge indicators display what looks like an inaccurate charge, you may need to recalibrate the battery.
-For more information, see "Recalibrating the battery" on page 95.
+For more information, see "Recalibrating the battery" on page 199.